sampanna99/PCMS.UCEDockets/README.md

 PCMS.UCEDockets
 ===============

-A database cache and REST API that consumes the UCMS-UCE data feed
+A server that consumes the UCMS-UCE feed and presents an OpenAPI microservice based on the latest feed specifications.

 Features
 --------